jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

+The methods described here apply to all types of GLMs.

 # Polynomial Regresion
 Adding nonlinear terms such as interactions and powers to the original predictors is polynomial regression.
 This type of model follows the principals of  regression.
 The hierarchy principle requires that lower ordered terms must be included when higher ordered terms are used (unless there are good reasons not to include them).
 For example if $$X^2$$ is in the model, $$X$$ must also be in the model.